proftwist/wordpress-plugins/mediafile-limiter/readme.txt

 == Description ==

 File Size Limit is a WordPress plugin that adds a powerful tool for controlling the size of uploaded files.
-It integrates into the standard media settings page and allows administrators to set maximum file size in bytes with the highest priority.
+It integrates into the standard media settings page and allows administrators to set maximum file size in megabytes with the highest priority.

 == Features ==

 * Integration into Settings → Media page
-* Precise file size limit in bytes
+* Precise file size limit in megabytes (MB)
 * Highest priority over other system limits
 * Full localization support (Russian and English)
 * Safe validation and sanitization of input data